 Credit risk.
-The Bank takes on exposure to credit risk, which is the risk of Bank's losses resulting from non-performance, improper or incomplete performance of financial obligations by the borrower / counterparty to the Bank in accordance with the agreement terms.
+The Bank exposes itself to credit risk, which is the risk of Bank's losses resulting from nonperformance, improper or incomplete performance of financial obligations by the borrower / counterparty to the Bank in accordance with the agreement terms.
 Exposure to credit risk arises as a result of the Bank's lending and other transactions with counterparties giving rise to financial assets.